LAN-tr/Diversity-and-Inclusion/README.md

     **Acceptance Criteria:** Include a specific link to goverment equality and diversity guidelines, would be good for all users to have a link to laws around the topics.

- - **User Story 6:** As a healthcare worker in the NHS I would like to find out about ways to address health disparities in order to improve patient outcomes.
+ - **User Story 7:** As a healthcare worker in the NHS I would like to find out about ways to address health disparities in order to improve patient outcomes.

     **Acceptance Criteria:** Include specific link for websites/ resources that provide information about this.

-  - **User Story 6:** As a worker in a non-profitorganization I would like to find ways to increase stakeholder involvement.
+  - **User Story 8:** As a worker in a non-profit organization I would like to find ways to increase stakeholder involvement.

     **Acceptance Criteria:** Include specific link for websites/ resources that provide information about this.

-  - **User Story 6:** As a worker in hospitality I would like to set up training for cultural sensitivity and anti-discrimination practices to create a more welcoming environment for diverse clienmtele.
+  - **User Story 9:** As a worker in hospitality I would like to set up training for cultural sensitivity and anti-discrimination practices to create a more welcoming environment for diverse clienmtele.

     **Acceptance Criteria:** General core principles advice for an overall view and then include specific links in the more infomation section.